The BXA Intercollege Degree Programs support an outstanding group of

 Alumni, Parents, and Friends of BXA can Give in the Following Ways:

-Go to https://www.cmu.edu/give, and select "Your gift.
-Your choice." from the "Designation Options."
-From the pull-down menu under the Interdisciplinary Programs category, select BXA Intercollege Degree Programs (BHA/BSA/BCSA).
+Go to www.giving.cmu.edu/bxa and select BXA Intercollege Degree Programs (BHA/BSA/BCSA).
 Follow the rest of the steps and you're done.

 When you get an appeal through the mail from the Office of Annual Giving, fill out the pledge card, select “Other” and write in the program you would like to support (BXA).
 Then mail it, along with a check (made out to Carnegie Mellon University) or credit card info, back to Carnegie Mellon in the envelope provided.

 Throughout the year, the Student Telefund Program attempts to reach alumni.
 When you take the call, the student caller will be happy to help you make a donation allocated to BXA.
 Or you can call the Office of Annual Giving at 412-268-2021 to make your donation.

-Gifts will go directly to the BXA Intercollege Degree Programs to fund activities, lectures, and projects for current students.
+Gifts will go directly to the BXA Intercollege Degree Programs to fund activities, special events, and projects for current students.